 Just so you can see which ad is working better, make a few variations of your ad to run on the same campaign at the same time.
 We’ll usually just swap out the picture and come up with a second variation of the text.
 Again, start simple with 2 versions of the main text and 2 images.
 This will create 4 total ads.

 Now you have a simple A/B test to start your campaign.

 A good rule of thumb is to let your ads run long enough to get a decent traffic before you make any decisions.

-Try to get at least 500 impressions, but even better if you can wait until 1,000 impressions before pausing the ad that aren’t performing.
+Try to get at least 500 impressions, but even better if you can wait until 1,000 impressions before pausing the ad that isn’t performing.
 We’ll go in more detail how to optimize a Facebook retargeting ad campaign in another future post.

-Once you find a high performing ad, having both good click through and conversion rates, start to create different versions of that ad.
+Once you find a high performing ad, having both good click-through and conversion rates, start to create different versions of that ad.
 Test them all again to improve upon the best result.